How to Verify Checksum on Linux [2 Proven Methods]

 How do I verify checksums on Windows for Linux downloads?

 For Linux downloads on Windows, you can use third-party checksum verification tools like WinMD5Free or HashTab.
 After downloading the Linux file and its corresponding checksum file, place both files in the same directory on your Windows system.
 Then, open the checksum verification tool and use it to calculate the checksum of the downloaded file.
 Compare this result with the checksum provided in the checksum file.
 If the values match, the Linux download is intact and authentic.
-These third-party tools simplify the verification process and allow Windows users to ensure the integrity of their Linux downloads.

 Can I verify checksums for files stored on external devices, such as USB drives?